cspark2610/medical-transcription-classification-/README.md

 Num of Differences Between Tf-Idf and CV in top 15: 4

-You can see that more specizlied cases had less term differences between TFIDF and CV.
-But, General Medicine and Radiology which overlaps with many other specialties had high number of term differences,
+You can see that more specialized classes have less term differences between TFIDF and CV.
+But, General Medicine and Radiology which overlaps with many other specialties have higher number of term differences, and it also insinuates that these two specialties are harder to define by words.

+* t-SNE

-Lastly, before we move onto modeling, t-SNE visualization plots provide a very nice way to visualize our specialties and data points.
+Lastly, before we move onto modeling, t-SNE visualization plots provide a very nice and simple way to visualize high dimensional features - our specialties and data points.

 ![alt text](https://github.com/cspark2610/medical-transcription-classification-/blob/main/images/img6.png)